gitbls/pistrong/README.md

 * `InstallPiStrong` - Install and configure strongSwan

-* `makeMyCA` - Create your secure custom CA supporting Android, iOS/macOS, Linux, and Windows Clients after completing the installation.
+* `makeMyCA` - Create a secure custom CA supporting Android, iOS/macOS, Linux, and Windows Clients

-* `makeTunnel` - Use makeTunnel to create a Site-to-Site (remote LANs are accessible) or Host-to-Host VPN (remote LANs are not accessible) with strongSwan on both ends of the VPN.
+* `makeTunnel` - Create a Site-to-Site (remote LANs are accessible) or Host-to-Host VPN (remote LANs are not accessible) configurations with strongSwan on both ends of the VPN.

 If you find pistrong useful, please consider starring it so I can better understand how many people are using it.
 Thanks!
+And, if you have questions, problems, or requests for enhancements, please open an issue on this github.

 ## Installation Videos